 PGY- II: AO/ ASIF Fracture Course Strategies and AAOS/ OTA Orthopedic Extremity Trauma Course

-PGY- V: Miller's Board review and an approved elective meeting
+PGY- IV: AAOS Annual Meeting and an approved elective meeting

-PGY-V: AAOS Annual meeting and the AAOS Board Review course
+PGY-V: An approved elective meeting and the AAOS Board Review course

 Graduates of our program have a 96% pass rate on ABOS certifying board exams.
 Akron General Orthopedic residents have scored, as a group, above the 90th percentile, with an average of 96%, for the past nine years on the annual OITE in-training exam by AAOS.